rwl/DSS/README.markdown

 Unpack the archive and execute either the batch file or the shell script, dependng on your system.
-Type `help` at the `dss>` prompt for a description of each the available commands.
+Type `help` at the `dss>` prompt for a description of each available command.
 Type `help <command>` for a more detailed description of an individual command.
-Existing scripts of commands may be read using the `compile` command:
+Existing scripts of DSS commands may be read using the `compile` command.
+For example:

-    dss> compile /path/to/script.dss
+    dss> compile examples/4Bus-GrdYD-Bal.dss

-Check the `examples` sub-directory of the DSS archive for a selection of example scripts.
+Check the `examples` sub-directory of the archive for a selection of DSS scripts.

 Build and Install
 -----------------